 Sure, people run successful side hustles.
 But, a study by the Startup Genome showed that founders who don’t work full time have 4x less customer growth and end up raising 24x less money from investors.
-Your business, if you intend for it to grow and amass into your main income, needs to be your main focus.
+If you intend for it to grow and amass into your main income, your business needs to be your main focus.

 Equally, however, you’ll need to sacrifice some of your power at times, too.
-Looking forward to a high growth business future, you can’t expect to have eyes over everything.
+Looking forward to a high-growth business future, you can’t expect to have eyes on everything.
 It will drive you crazy.
 After some deep breaths and some time, it might not even feel that bad.

 Brands taking a stand against issues; climate change, racism, animal welfare, whatever, are being widely praised.
 Those just trying to sell their products are being left, well, eating dust.

-But it’s not just about the customers.
+But it’s not just about the users of your services.
 Embodying your message will benefit you and your team, too.
 Whilst, after a really tough day, having a strong mission isn’t going to heal your frustration or fix any of your problems, it will provide a bit of comfort and fuel to start the following day.

 That’s why we’re building the Hive.
-A community which doesn’t just support small businesses but one that lets them barter free time with advisors that they just couldn’t afford to employ in-house.
+A community that doesn’t just support small businesses but one that lets them barter free time with advisors that they just couldn’t afford to employ in-house.

 People aren’t born with entrepreneur written in their genetic code.
-The defining characteristic of an entrepreneur isn’t being the suited and booted, coffee-drinking innovator you see on every #BusinessInspo Instagram.
+The defining characteristic of an entrepreneur isn’t being a suited and booted, coffee-drinking innovator you see on every #BusinessInspo Instagram.

 No. The line that separates the successful entrepreneurs from the not-so-successful is merely knowing (or best-deciding) what to do with opportunities.

-When an opportunity, in the rare instance, just ‘falls’ into an entrepreneur’s lap, they’re defined by what they do with it.
+In the rare instance, when an opportunity just ‘falls’ into an entrepreneur’s lap, they’re defined by what they do with it.